Mubarrat/Mubarrat.VideoEngine/README.md

 // 60 fps timeline
 var timeline = new TimelineSource(60);

-// Add a layer: a red-filled circle, starting at frame 0 timeline.NewLayer.To(0, new PathDrawing
+// Add a layer: a red-filled circle, starting at timestamp 0s timeline.NewLayer.To(0, new PathDrawing
 {
     Path = PathBuilder.Circle((960, 540), 300).BuildPath(),